jutivia/Coinvise-MarketPlace-Review/READMe.md

 <a id="NftDelisted"></a>
 ##
-event `NftDelisted` is emitted when a new NFT is delisted.
+event `NftDelisted` is emitted when a NFT is delisted.
 It follows the structure below:

     event NftDelisted(uint256 listingId);